dqonline/android-jaxb/README.md

 ## Contact
-Drop a note to yeshodhan.kulkarni@gmail.com or raise an issue if anyone needs support for more complex schemas.
+Drop a note to original author: yeshodhan.kulkarni@gmail.com or maintainer: ducquoc.vn@gmail.com .

+You can also raise an issue in Git repository: https://github.com/ducquoc/android-jaxb .

 ## License